Understanding Federal Tax Tables & Income Tax Brackets

 Generally, long-term capital gains (gains from the sale of investments held for more than one year) fall into three brackets, but these three brackets are tied to the seven brackets for ordinary income (and short-term capital gain).

-- In the 22%, 24%, 32%, or 35% brackets pays 15% long-term capital-gains.
+• Most taxpayers in the 22%, 24%, 32%, or 35% brackets will pay 15% long-term capital-gains.

 States may also impose their own capital gains rates.